jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 we can now understand how `consumers` and `consumer groups` work.

 `Consumers` are grouped by `group.id`.
-This property identify you as a `consumer`, so the `broker` knows which was the last `record` you have consumed by `offset`, by `partition`.
+This property identify you as a `consumer group`, so the `broker` knows which was the last `record` you have consumed by `offset`, by `partition`.

+This partitions allows *parallelism*, because members from a `consumer group` can consume `records` from `partitions` independently, in parallel.

-Before continue, let's show a simple Kafka Producer and Consumer with Java:
+Before continue, let's check a simple Kafka Producer implemented with Java:

-KafkaSimpleProducer.java:
+`KafkaSimpleProducer.java`:

 {{< highlight java >}}